National Fraud Initiative (NFI)

 - Personal Budgets

 The reports of the data matching are made available to relevant authorities on the same secure NFI website to which access is granted by the Key Contact who is nominated by the Responsible Financial Officer.

 The reports only indicate inconsistencies that require examination and there is no presumption that any errors, fraud or overpayment have occurred until the investigations have been completed.

 Further information about the National Fraud Initiative is available on the Cabinet Office NFI website.

-If you require further information about NFI please contact us on the number above.
+If you require further information about NFI please contact us.